 The #unselfie movement gained popularity following Typhoon Haiyan and on past Giving Tuesdays.
 An #unselfie takes the ubiquitous nature of smartphones and cameras and turns the lens toward social impact.

 Giving Tuesday is an opportunity for every social impact organization to rally their community, celebrate their work, and raise money for their cause.
 Every year, new, innovative campaigns pop up.
-Try one of these, check out our other fundraising ideas, or come up with your own to make your Giving Tuesday a success.
+Try one of these ideas, check out our other fundraising ideas, or come up with your own to make this year’s Giving Tuesday a success.